-Changes in memory that occur due to normal aging is not the same as the changes in memory due to Alzheimer’s disease.
+Changes in memory that occur due to normal aging are not the same as the changes in memory due to Alzheimer’s disease.
 There are strategies and memory aids that can enhance memory in everyone.
 In addition, it is important to identify lifestyle changes that can improve and maintain memory.
 Of course, those modifications may not be the easiest to adhere to but if they make a difference in our lives, it is worth the effort.

 Mind training is not out of reach.
 Dr. Amen has courses on mind training as well as suggestions as to how to keep your mind in tip-top shape.
 Supplements are an invaluable aid and worth the money.
 The problem arises in that everyone is different so what works best for one person may not work the best for another person.
 Often it takes trial and error.
 There you are thinking again and using your brain.
-A good work-out!
+A good workout!

-This year was the year of the “lights” at the anti-aging conference.
+This year was the year of the “lights” at the anti aging conference.
 Red infrared lights were used for aesthetics.
 Yellow infrared lights were used for pain.
 Glasses that filtered out blue lights were used as a sleep aid.
 The mantra was that light changes your biology.

 According to Dave Asprey not only is blue light bad for your eyes but it will slow down the mitochondria in your body and lower the quality of your sleep.
 Red light is better for you physically and mentally.
-It promotes brain upgrades, energizes cells and slows down aging.
+It promotes brain upgrades, energizes cells, and slows down aging.
 With so much of our population on melatonin and sleeping pills, this is worth a try.